ESTHERCHIZARAM28/LITA_CLASS-DOCUMENTATION/README.md

 [DATA VISUALIZATION](#data-visualization)

 ### PROJECT OVERVIEW
-This Data analysis Project aims to generate inssight into the sales performance of the E commerce project over the past years.
-By analysing the various parameters in the data recieved I seek to gather enough insight to make reasonable decisions which then enables me to tell compelling stories around the data from the insight gotten and to know the best performance from the data
+This Data analysis Project aims to generate insight into the sales performance, the sales categories; to detemine the rate of the sales in each regions using low, medium and high categories. it is also aimed to determine the following:
+   -Revenue by the regions, market and model and trade dates.
+   - Region by unit sold
+   - Region by average revenue.
 ---

 ### DATA SOURCES